 Baseline covariates ($W$) available in the data included site; gender; age; race/ethnicity; homeless status; educational attainment; employment status; marital status; current intravenous drug use; alcohol use disorder; cocaine use disorder; age at start of heroin use; severity of current opioid use; indicator of prior OUD treatment; past withdrawal discomfort level; histories of amphetamine use, sedative use, and cannabis use; weekly cost of primary drug; whether or not living with an individual currently using drugs or with alcohol use disorder; histories of psychiatric illnesses; randomization timing; baseline pain level; baseline depression symptoms.
 The exposure ($A$) was taken to be successive increases in dose of BUP-NX versus static dose, measured during the first four weeks of treatment.
 Mediating factors ($Z$) included depression and pain, measured from week 6 until relapse or week 24 (end of follow-up).
 Abstinence from illicit opioid use early in the treatment schedule, measured between weeks 4 and 6, acted as an intermediate confounder affected by exposure ($L$).
 OUD relapse status at the X:BOT trial's end of follow-up was the outcome of interest ($Y$).
-To examine the effect of exposure to successive increases in BUP-NX dose, we consider an incremental propensity score intervention, which, for binary $A$, replaces the propensity score $g(1 \mid w)$ with a shifted variant constructed from multiplying the odds of treatment by a user-specified parameter $\delta$~\citep{kennedy2019nonparametric}.
-Specifically, we considered a grid $\log(\delta) \in \{-10.0, -9.5, -9.0, \ldots, 9.5, 10.0\}$ of the exposure odds observed in the X:BOT trial.
-Across all such estimates in the odds $\delta$ of exposure, the stochastic interventional direct and indirect effects that we estimated may be interpreted in terms of the overall effect of increasingly encouraging ramping up BUP-NX dose early in treatment on the counterfactual risk of OUD relapse; thus, the results of our analysis may be informative of the mechanisms by which increasing BUP-NX dose can alter the risk of OUD relapse.
-The direct and indirect effect estimates, across the grid in $\delta$, are presented in Figure~\ref{fig:xbot_ipsi}.
+To examine the effect of exposure to successive increases in BUP-NX dose, we consider an incremental propensity score intervention, which, for binary $A$, replaces the propensity score $g(1 \mid w)$ with a shifted variant constructed from multiplying the odds of exposure by a user-specified degree parameter $\delta$~\citep{kennedy2019nonparametric}, which we vary along a grid $\log(\delta) \in \{-10.0, -9.5, \ldots, 9.5, 10.0\}$ of the observed exposure odds.
+Across all such estimates in the odds $\delta$ of exposure, the stochastic interventional (in)direct effects that we estimated may be interpreted in terms of the overall effect of increasingly encouraging ramping up BUP-NX dose early in treatment on the counterfactual risk of OUD relapse; thus, the results of our analysis may be informative of the mechanisms by which increasing BUP-NX dose can alter the risk of OUD relapse.
+Figure~\ref{fig:xbot_ipsi} presents the direct and indirect effect estimates across the grid in $\delta$.